Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \section{Theoretical formulations}

-As discussed in the previous section, there is extensive literature on automated feature extraction ideas from 2D engineering drawings to create 3D CAD models.
-However, the uniqueness of this work rests in the usage of modern technologies like OpenCV.
-There are multiple steps involved in feature identification, recognition, and conversion into 3D SCAD solids.
-The initial starting point can be assumed to a scanned copy of the 2D drawing or a photo of the drawing.
-The most important theoretical ideas are outlined in this section.
-The overall flow is given in the Fig.~\ref{process flow}.
+This work leverages OpenCV to perform feature identification, recognition, and conversion into 3D SCAD solids.
+It commences with the photograph of a 2D drawing or a scanned version.
+The overall flow is given in the \Cref{process flow}.

-The primary steps involved in the re-construction process involves detection of the outer boundaries and development of a bounding box; determination of point location with reference to the bounding box; final conversion of all points of interest into a 3D CAD model in SCAD format.
-In this section, starting with the basic theoretical ideas, the algorithmic implementation as well is discussed.
+The reconstruction process consists of detecting outer boundaries, creating a bounding box, pointing locations relative to this box, and ultimately converting these points into a 3D CAD model in SCAD format.